11 Things You Might Not Know About Cheese

 “The cheese filling, aside from contributing to the sandwich’s fat content, also added calcium to the mix,” Koerner explains.
 “Calcium is a mild mold retardant, though less so than margarine.
 The acidic cheese may have also altered the pH level of the sandwich; bread mold grows best when the pH is more or less neutral.”

 The award for most popular cheese recipe in the United States goes to macaroni and cheese, according to the International Dairy Foods Association.
-The largest macaroni and cheese (above), according the Guinness World Records, weighed 2,469 pounds and was made by Cabot Creamery Cooperative in Fulton Square in New Orleans.
+The largest macaroni and cheese, according to Guinness World Records, weighed 2469 pounds and was made by Cabot Creamery Cooperative in Fulton Square in New Orleans.
 The recipe called for 286 pounds of cheese, 575 pounds of cooked macaroni, 56 pounds of butter, 26 pounds of flour, 1100 pounds of milk, and 61 pounds of dry seasoning.

 11. IT’S POSSIBLE TO BE A PROFESSIONAL CHEESE SCULPTOR